How to Design Kick-Ass Pinterest Graphics That Are Optimized to Get Clicks

 I use Adobe Illustrator to design my graphics, but if you’re a complete beginner I suggest using Canva.
 It’s free and super easy to use.
-Although I would encourage you to either start from scratch, or completely personalise their templates.
+They have a lot of free templates on there, but I would encourage you to either start from scratch, or buy something a bit more custom from Creative Market.
 Reason being, with more and more people using Canva, I see the same template graphics floating around on my Pinterest feed a lot these days - designing a kick-ass Pinterest graphic doesn’t count if 100 other people have the same one!

 So let’s get started

 I’ve broken it down below into the 5 key factors you need to consider when designing your Pin:

 Your pins will do a lot better if they are vertical.
 I’m sure you’ve noticed the way the Pinterest feed is laid out, and you can imagine how small a pin will look if it’s short and wide.
 You want people to notice your graphics first!